-Plan a family vacation in San Francisco, it’s a city that’s made for kids.
-Even the infamous hills are just a good excuse to jump aboard an iconic tram.
+Plan a San Francisco vacation this winter.
+The city is made for kids and even its infamous hills are just a good excuse to jump aboard an iconic tram.
 There’s the Golden Gate Bridge and adorable Pier 39 sea lions.
 Most San Francisco museums and art galleries make it their mission to be as kid-friendly as possible.
-And you’re unlikely to run out of islands for hopping, parks to play in, carousels and Ferris wheels to ride, amazing markets and even more amazing food.
-Sounds like a lot to fit into a family vacation?
-Here are some of our favourite things to do in San Francisco with kids.
+You’re unlikely to run out of islands for hopping or parks to play in.
+And San Francisco carousels are almost as legendary the city’s amazing markets.
+Sounds like a lot to fit into a getaway?
+Try our guide to the easiest San Francisco vacation with kids.

 Explore anything and everything at California Academy of Sciences

 The California Academy of Sciences has enough packed into it to fill several days and you can match kids’ interests as just about all bases are covered.
-There’s a Planetarium for the space obsessed, a neo-tropical rainforest for intrepid explorers, a Natural History museum for budding paleontologists and an aquarium for underwater adventurers.
-And if kids want to pretend to be in ‘Night at the Museum’ there’s even an amazing ‘Penguins and Pajamas’ sleepover option.
+There’s a Planetarium for the space obsessed.
+Intrepid explorers can go deep into the neo-tropical rainforest.
+The Natural History museum is where to take budding paleontologists.
+And underwater adventurers will love the aquarium.

 The California Academy of Sciences is in Golden Gate Park, so after a morning of learning you could have a picnic.
 Or just head straight for the Koret Children’s Quarter playground.
 It’s the place for a vintage carousel, large tubes to wriggle through, ropes to climb up and an historic concrete slide (bring a bit of cardboard to use as a mat).